 *Temporarily suspended from operations

 Based on Boeing 737 NG, the best-selling aircraft of all time, Boeing 737 MAX is a twin-engine airliner that brings together impressive performance parameters and comfortable flying experience.
 Taking one step further in operation of trans-Atlantic flights the 737 MAX family comprises of 4 models aimed at lowering per-seat costs with an emphasis on environmentally friendly air travel.
-Both Boeing 737 MAX 8 and Boeing 737 MAX 9 are now in commercial service with a maximum cruise speed of 839 km/h (521 mph) and flight range up to 6,510 km (4,045 mi).
+Both Boeing 737 MAX 8 and Boeing 737 MAX 9 have a maximum cruise speed of 839 km/h (521 mph) and flight range up to 6,510 km (4,045 mi).

 The engine blades are made of super strong carbon, woven together with a 3D-technique.
 This means each engine is over 500 lbs lighter than before, saving fuel and creating less pollution.

 Icelandair has ordered nine 737 MAX 8 and seven MAX 9 aircraft.
 The aircraft will be fitted with all the comforts Icelandair passengers have come to expect, including in-flight entertainment systems, gate-to-gate Wi-Fi access, and plenty of legroom.
 The MAX 8 is 39.5 meters (129 feet, 8 inches) long with seating for 160 using Icelandair’s configuration, while the longer MAX 9, at 42.2 meters (138 feet 4 inches), will have room for 178 passengers.
 The aircraft have a greater flight range than previous 737 models and will help to increase Icelandair’s flexibility and efficiency.